 Access to information which is not available as Mandatory Release or Authorised Proactive Release information may be provided through Informal Release.
-In this regard, applications should be made to Council by submitting the appropriate ‘Informal Access to Information’ application form.
+In this regard, applications should be made to Council by submitting the appropriate ‘Informal Access to Information’ application form(PDF, 55KB).
 Council will endeavour to release information in response to such a request, subject to any reasonable conditions as Council deems fit to impose.

 Note: Copyright law applies to most plans and reports.
 Council cannot reproduce copies of these documents without written permission of the person or company that created them (section 36 Commonwealth Copyright Act 1969).
 If possible, Council will attempt to supply details of copyright owners of plans and reports to assist an applicant to obtain the necessary copyright permission.
 Council will continue to allow “view only” access for the purposes of the GIPA Act (unless the copyright owner has authorised other uses).

 Notwithstanding the lodgement of an informal application, Council may require a formal access application to be submitted where the information sought:

 - Is of a sensitive nature that requires careful weighing of the considerations in favour of and against disclosure; or

 - Contains personal or confidential information about a third party that requires consultation; or